 Driving: If you require your Au Pair to drive, we will endeavour to find such a Candidate and will ensure they have a current driving licence for their country.
 We cannot be held responsible or accountable for an Au Pair’s driving ability.
 We advise you to organise professional driving lessons for the Au Pair and ensure you are satisfied with the Au Pair’s driving ability before they are allowed to drive independently in this country.
 It is your responsibility to ensure you take out fully comprehensive insurance for an Au Pair, informing your insurance company that the Candidate is a foreign national, as neither us or the Au Pair can be held responsible for any costs incurred due to an accident in any circumstances.

-Sickness: If the Au Pair is ill and unable to perform their duties, you will continue to provide them with accommodation, food and pocket money until such time as other arrangements can be made for their care or until they are well enough to continue with their duties.
+Sickness: If the Au Pair is ill and unable to perform their duties, you will continue to provide them with accommodation and food until such time as other arrangements can be made for their care or until they are well enough to continue with their duties.